-Besides HUA, we also implemented the AUA algorithm [6].
-This allows a comparison between HUA/TPR and AUA/TPR (described in [6]).
+Besides HUA, we implemented AUA [15].
+This allows a comparison between HUA/TPR and AUA/TPR.
 Our test application was composed of one master node and four slave nodes.
 The master node was responsible for issuing commands to the slave nodes and logging events on a single timescale.
 The slave nodes were required to accept commands from the master node and were responsible for the execution, propagation, and maintenance of threads.